DaithiGMIT/2425-Emerging-Technologies/README.md

 ## Repository Structure

-- `trigrams.ipynb`: Will contain the solutions for the four tasks.
+- `trigrams.ipynb`: Contains the solutions for the four tasks related to trigram modeling and analysis.
-- `trigrams.json`: Will contain the exported trigram model in JSON format.
+- `trigrams.json`: The exported trigram model in JSON format.
-- `eliza/`: Directory that will contain the ELIZA chatbot project.
+- `eliza/`: Directory containing the ELIZA chatbot project.
   - `index.html`: Main chatbot page.
   - `style.css`: CSS for chatbot styling.
   - `eliza.js`: JavaScript logic for the chatbot.